accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/6.2/annexe.md

 #### Technical notes

-An anchor is not a link even if for a long time the `<a>` element served as support for this technique.
-It is therefore not concerned by this criterion.
+An anchor is not a link, even though for a long time the `<a>` element was used to support this technique.
+It is therefore not covered by this criterion.